Uniform generation of random regular graphs: Phase 3: double edge reduction

 \begin{lemma} \lab{lem:drejb} The probability of a b-rejection during phase 3 is $O(d^2/n)$. \end{lemma} \begin{proof} We first bound $\ex b_A(P)$ from above for a random $P\in\state_i$.
 Clearly $M_2^2$ is an upper bound.
 However, we can exclude from it the choices of the pair of 2-paths such that \begin{enumerate} \item[(a)] Exactly one of these four pairs is contained in a double edge and the two paths do not share any vertex; \item[(b)] All of the four pairs in the 2-paths represent single edges, and the two paths are vertex-disjoint, and $u_i$ is adjacent to $v_i$ for exactly one of $i=1,2,3$. \end{enumerate} Clearly, the sets of pairings counted in (a) and (b) do not intersect.
 Let $X_a$ and $X_b$ denote the sizes of these two sets.
 Then $b_A(P)\le M_2^2-X_a-X_b$.
 We wish to estimate lower bounds for $X_a$ and $X_b$.

 For (a), consider the case that the pair \{3,7\} is contained in a double edge, as on the right side of Figure~\ref{f:doubleIb}.
 There are $4i$ ways to choose point 3.
 That choice automatically sets points 7,9 and 10.
 Then, there are $(d-2)$ ways to pick point 1, which sets point 5 as well.
 Given the choice of the first 2-path, there are $M_2-O(d^2+id)$ ways to choose the other 2-path so that it does not use any vertex $u_i$, and it does not use a pair contained in a double edge.
-Hence, by symmetry, $X_a=16i(d-2)(M_2-O(d^2+id))-O(X')$, where $X'$ counts choices such that exactly one of the two 2-paths uses two pairs, both of which are contained in a double edge.
+Hence, by symmetry, $X_a=16i(d-2)(M_2-O(d^2+id))-O(X')$, where $X'$ counts choices where one of the two 2-paths uses two pairs such that each pair is contained in a double edge.
 By Lemma~\ref{lem:2double}, $\ex(X')=O(M_2 i^2/n)=O(d^6)$, as $i\le\imax=O(d^2)$, and the expected number of choices for the 2-paths with both pairs contained in double edges is $O(i^2/n)$, whereas $M_2$ bounds the number of choices for the other 2-path.
 Now, we have $\ex X_a\ge 16i(d-2)(M_2-O(d^2+id))-O(d^6)$.